Can you use your phone on an Alaskan cruise?

 In addition, your coverage is going to depend on your cell service provider.
 According to their coverage maps, each company offers service in the Alaskan ports.
 You can see, however, that coverage definitely varies, with AT&T seeming to offer the widest service.

 In addition, pretty much every cruise from Seattle to Alaska makes at least one stop in Canada.
 If you are in a Canadian port such as Vancouver or Victoria, then you will be connecting to Canadian cell towers and should have plenty of coverage as these are major cities.

 Unless you have international plan or a provider who allows you to call in Canada at no additional charge (many do), then you are going to be charged for international roaming.

-The big exception is that cell phone companies seem to be adding service in Canada and Mexico to some plans for no extra charge.
+The good news is that cell phone companies seem to be adding service in Canada and Mexico to some plans for no extra charge.
 If not, keep in mind as well that cell providers have international plans that you can purchase for one month which will help bring your per-minute prices down.

 Cell Service While on the Cruise Ship